Exercise 38: Doing Things to Lists

 You have learned about lists.
 When you learned about while-loops you "appended" numbers to the end of a list and printed them out.
 There were also Study Drills where you were supposed to find all the other things you can do to lists in the Python documentation.
-That was a while back, so go find in the book where you did that and review if you do not know what I'm talking about.
+That was a while back, so review those topics if you do not know what I'm talking about.

 Found it?
 Remember it?
 Good.
 When you did this you had a list, and you "called" the function append on it.
 However, you may not really understand what's going on so let's see what we can do to lists.

-When you type Python code that reads mystuff.append('hello') you are actually setting off a chain of events inside Python to cause something to happen to the mystuff list.
+When you write mystuff.append('hello') you are actually setting off a chain of events inside Python to cause something to happen to the mystuff list.
 Here's how it works: